 Each month, grade level teams convene to discuss student successes and challenges.
 This time together also provides the teachers an opportunity to consider the variances of student learning and behavioral patterns based on subject area, teacher expectations, and developmental stages.

-In further supporting 7th and 8th grade students, the Academic Support Specialist meets with all students individually at least once during the academic year, collaborates with their teachers, and meets with parents, as requested and/or appropriate.
+In further supporting 7th and 8th grade students, the School Counselor meets with all students individually at least once during the academic year, collaborates with their teachers, and meets with parents, as requested and/or appropriate.
 This staff member reviews student grades; monitors student progress and adjustment; attends monthly 7th and 8th grade level meetings; and provides instructional, organizational, and behavioral support to individual students, as needed, and participates on Student Study Teams for students in these two grades levels.
 In addition to these services, this professional coordinates and supervises the Peer Tutoring Program for all grades.
 He/she assists all students in conflict resolution and behavioral regulation.

 Vice Principal/Dean of Students